Sophomore Housing

 All rising sophomores are given priority housing selection to choose rooms in sophomore area communities in the residence halls listed below.

 Located in downtown Providence, 15 West houses sophomores and upperclass students—more than 500 in all.
 It offers various living style options and amenities, and is home to the Fleet Library and Portfolio Cafe.
-Sophomores live in the Alcove Suites on floors 3–5 while floors 6–16 are apartment style spaces for juniors, seniors, fifth-year students and some graduate students.
+Sophomores live in the Alcove Suites on floors 3–5 and lofts on floors 10-11 while floors 6–11 are apartment style spaces for juniors, seniors, fifth-year students and some graduate students.

 Room types: